hackingScienceBridgeAcademy/bridge-academy/docs/magic_eight_ball.md

 It's a very simple toy: You ask it a question, you shake the ball (or Sense HAT), and it'll give you an answer.

-You can try an example solution of the project here: <a href="https://goo.gl/VwaJLD" target="_blank">https://goo.gl/VwaJLD</a>
+You can try an example solution of the project here:

+<iframe src="https://trinket.io/embed/python/08820f7aef?outputOnly=true" width="100%" height="600" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>

 To get the answer, press the middle-joystick button (ENTER).
 In the version you will make, you have to shake the Sense HAT to get the answer.
 Unfortunately